kacyphan7/who-care-backend/README.md

 # WHO Care

-World Health Organization Care is a full stack app using Python, Flask, Django, and Apollo GraphQL on server side and Typescript, Next.js, Vue.js, and Apollo GraphQL Client on the Frontend.
+This is World Health Organization Care backend app using Python, Flask, Django, and Apollo GraphQL on the server side.